 When there’s a tie for the highest effort, no one marks a victory, and an unexpected twist happens.
 The GM will introduce a new situation aspect to reflect how the scene, terrain, or situation has changed.

-In contests where something is trying to harm any of the contestants, everyone on a side takes a hit when their contest roll is lower than the threat's attack roll or static difficulty rating.
-They take shifts equal to the shifts of failure, just as if they were in a conflict.
+In contests where a threate is trying to harm any of the contestants, everyone on a side takes a hit when their contest roll is lower than the threat's attack roll or static difficulty rating.
+They take shifts equal to the shifts of failure.
 Just like in a conflict, if a character can’t absorb all the shifts of a hit, they are taken out.

 During any exchange, your side can try to create advantages before making your overcome roll.
 If you’re targeting another participant, they get to defend.
 If someone can interfere, they may oppose it with a defend roll as normal.
 Each participant may attempt to create an advantage in addition to rolling or providing a teamwork bonus (page XX).
 If you fail to create an advantage, you have a choice: either your side forfeits its overcome roll, or you may “succeed at a cost” (preserving your roll or teamwork bonus) by giving the other side a free invoke instead.
 If you at least tie, proceed as normal with your roll or bonus.

 When the heroes get into a straight-up fight—whether with the authorities, cultists, or some unspeakable horror—and can win, you have a conflict.
 In other words, use conflicts when violence or coercion is a reasonable means to the ends of the PCs.